mnlipp/jdrupes-httpcodec/README.md

 This library can be used with Java 8 SE.
 It has no further dependencies.
 Binaries can be accessed using [JitPack](https://jitpack.io/).
-User is `com.github.mnlipp`, Repo is `org.jdrupes.httpcodec` and currently the only supported Tag is `master-SNAPSHOT`.
+User is `com.github.mnlipp`, Repo is `jdrupes-httpcodec` and currently the only supported Tag is `master-SNAPSHOT`.

 I plan to improve documentation over time.
 For now, the best starting